camspiers/silverstripe-haml/README.md

 ###Compile by grunt

 Grunt is the preferred method of compilation.
-To set up, first make sure you habe grunt install globally (this step requires `node` and `npm`).
+To set up, first make sure you have grunt install globally (this step requires `node` and `npm`).

 This can be done via `npm`